GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

 3. Use the PersistentVolumeClaim in a Pod.

-   - `spec.serviceAccountName`: use the same Kubernetes service account in the [GCS bucket access setup step](#set-up-access-to-gcs-buckets-via-gke-workload-identity).
+   - `spec.serviceAccountName`: use the same Kubernetes service account in the [Cloud Storage bucket access setup step](#set-up-access-to-cloud-storage-buckets-via-gke-workload-identity).

     ```yaml
     apiVersion: v1